philiprein/cabo-counter/README.md

 # cabo-counter

-This is single-page webapp designed to ease tracking the score the "Cabo" card game.
+Single-page web app designed to make it easier to track the score of the "Cabo" card game.